merchise/xotl.fl/docs/source/narrative/language.rst

 The right hand side of values (and function) definitions are made up from expressions.
-The AST of expressions is documented in `xotl.fl.expressions`:mod:.
+The AST of expressions is documented in `xotl.fl.ast.expressions`:mod:.

-In the examples below, the return of the `xotl.fl.expression.parse`:func: is always an instance of some AST class.
+In the examples below, the return of the `~xotl.fl.parsers.expressions.parse`:func: is always an instance of some AST class.

 Literals and identifiers